alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ```

 Passing the `preferred_maintenance_window` parameter will alter the default maintenance window for any future maintenance events required for the database instance.

+You can only migrate your service if the new plan has the [same encryption type](#upgrade-mysql-service-plan-same-encryption-type) as your current plan.

 #### MySQL service backup